-Experts from the University of California, Davis, are available to media to discuss the drought and water-supply issues affecting California.
+Experts from the University of California, Davis, are available to media to discuss water-supply issues affecting California, from droughts and floods to atmospheric rivers.
 These include faculty and staff from the UC Davis Center for Watershed Sciences, College of Agricultural and Environmental Sciences, School of Law, and others.

 Drought issues often intersect with those of wildfire.
 The UC Davis Wildfire, Smoke and Air Quality experts list is also available.